 The Court upheld the ordinance based on the secondary effects rationale.
 In delivering the opinion of the Court, Chief Justice William H. Rehnquist wrote that “our result is largely dictated by our decision in Young.”

-If law targets secondary effects of protected expression, it could be considered neutral, Court says
+Law targeting secondary effects of protected expression could be considered neutral

 In Barnes, a narrow majority of the Court upheld an Indiana public-nudity law applied to totally nude dancing at strip clubs.

 In his concurring opinion, Justice David H. Souter relied on the secondary effects doctrine even though the restriction seemingly imposed a direct regulation on the expressive content of nude dancing.

 Court applied secondary effects doctrine to uphold city's ban on nude dancing

 In City of Erie v.
 Pap’s A.M.
 (2000), the Court applied the secondary effects rationale to uphold a city law banning totally nude dancing.

 Ironically, both Justice Stevens, who first used the term “secondary effects” in Young, and Justice Souter, who extended the secondary effects doctrine beyond zoning cases in Barnes, dissented in Pap’s A.M.
 Souter admitted he had made a mistake in Barnes: “I may not be less ignorant of nude dancing than I was nine years ago, but after many subsequent occasions to think further about the needs of the First Amendment, I have come to believe that a government must toe the mark more carefully than I first insisted.”